nmaupu/yokis-hack/doc/intro.md

 I tried many things with the payloads and it appears that if I use a wrong one, I get most of the time the device status in response !
 It is very convenient to know without actually switching the light on or off !
 To do that, I send the same payload but beginning by `00` instead of `35` or `53` and I wait for a response.
 The response contains the status.
-See [this code](src/RF/e2bp.cpp#L247) for more information on how this is done.
+See [this code](https://github.com/nmaupu/yokis-hack/blob/d163de186d59d2362a6537b19ff3236faf3e82b2/src/RF/e2bp.cpp#L244) for more information on how this is done.

 I can now control all my devices from *Home Assistant*.
 Every device is polled every 3 to 5 seconds for status in case someone uses the physical switch (on the wall) and/or a Yokis remote.
-Finally, this implementation is more reliable than the Yokis remotes because I can dim more accurately than manually pressing buttons, I can switch on or off a device and not just toggling it (I do get the status from the device) and more importantly, I can automate everything !
+Finally, this implementation is more reliable than Yokis remotes because I can dim more accurately than manually pressing buttons, I can switch on or off a device and not just toggling it (I do get the status from the device) and more importantly, I can automate everything !

 ## Last notes